Complementary and Alternative Medicine

 Gerson Therapy - The practitioners of Gerson therapy allege that the treatment is effective for a wide variety of ailments because it restores the body's ability to heal itself.
 Practitioners do not claim that this therapy will cure everything or everyone.
 A number of components are considered important to this therapy.
 These components include: juicing (as many as 13 glasses of fresh, organic vegetable/fruit juice are recommended per day), diet (three full vegetarian meals from organic sources), detoxification of tissues and blood (accomplished foremost via coffee enemas), and medications (e.g., Lugol's solution, vitamin B-12, injectable crude liver extract, pancreatic enzymes, enemas of coffee and/or chamomile).
 Certain complementary therapies may also be recommended, such as: polarizing treatment (GKI), ozone therapy by rectal insufflation, hydrotherapy, and acupuncture.

 Homeopathy - As reported by MayoClinic.com, homeopathy utilizes highly diluted preparations of natural substances, typically plants and minerals to treat symptoms of illness.
-Homeopathic medicine is based on two beliefs: 1) The law of similars - Sometimes called "like cures like".
+Homeopathic medicine is based on two beliefs: 1) the law of similars - Sometimes called "like cures like".
 When given to a healthy person in large quantities, some plant, animal and mineral substances produce symptoms of disease.
 But when given to a sick person, much smaller doses of the same substances can (theoretically) relieve the same symptoms.
 2) The law of infinitesimals - Literally, infinitesimal means too small to be measured.
 According to this belief, substances treat disease most effectively when they are highly diluted, often in distilled water or alcohol.

 Kelly's Nutritional-Metabolic Therapy - William D. Kelley, a dentist, developed this therapy.
 Dr. Kelley held that the root cause of cancer is an individual's inability to properly metabolize protein.
 He linked this faulty metabolism to a deficiency of pancreatic enzymes.
 The three primary elements of Kelly's Nutritional-Metabolic Therapy program are nutrition, detoxification (utilizing coffee enemas) and supplements of pancreatic enzymes.